malcolmbarrett/firstrpkg/README.md

 package will also install all the R packages we might need for the workshop.

+Please follow each of the steps below to install all the software we’ll need and download the workshop materials.

 You can install firstrpkg from this repository with

 ``` r